HaydenHoward/Seattle-Weather-Anaylsis/SeattleWeather/README.md

 {   1.
 What three month period has the most precipitation?
         The three month period with the most precipitation is October - December 2015 with an average of 6.733.
     2. What is the longest period of time that it goes without raining?
+        The longest time it went without raining or another kind of precipitation was 18 days.
+This took place 12-08-22 to 12-09-08.
     3. What is the average of max and min temperature does it rain the most?
 }